TedThompson/Gladiator2099/src/gamex86/readme.txt

 of this source code.
 All elements are available solely on an "as-is" basis.
 Usage is subject to the user's own risk.

-id Software, Xatrix, Rogue and David Wright do not distribute, nor support this source code.
+id Software does not distribute, nor support this source code.

 The Gladiator Bot game source code may NOT be sold or used in commercial products in ANY form.